rehierl/abstract-properties/14-x-types-of-scopes/14-1-types-of-scopes/0-2-sets-of-base-orders.md

 **trivial order** is related to other orders in a similar fashion as the empty set is related to every other set.
-Because of that, and strictly speaking, the above order can not have actual branches but "parallel/concurrent" paths, each of which begins in DPR and ends in DTR. (recall - still a partial order).
+Because of that, and strictly speaking, the above order can not have actual branches but "parallel/concurrent" paths, each of which begins in DPR and ends in DTR. (hint - still a partial order).